christopherabate/test/README.md

 # test
-A test repository for GIT et VS Code
+A test repository for GIT and VS Code